silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/04_Campaigns.md

 # Campaigns overview

-The Campaigns section of the CMS is new as of SilverStripe 4.
+The Campaigns section of the CMS is new as of SilverStripe 4, as this section of the CMS is relatively new it will continue to develop with functionality.

 Campaigns allow for a set of content types (like images and pages) on your site to be viewed and published as a collection.
 Items in a campaign could contain varying types of content including pages, files, data, content blocks, and forms.
 By default most content types can be added to a campaign but this will depend on how your data structures have been defined.